Transient Growth in Stochastic Burgers Flows: Computational Results

 \section{Computational Results}

 In this section we use the numerical approach introduced above to study the effect of the stochastic excitation with the structure described in Section \ref{sec:noise} on the enstrophy growth in the solutions of Burgers equation.
-More specifically, we will address the question formulated in Introduction, namely, whether or nor the presence of noise can further amplify the maximum growth of enstrophy characterized in the deterministic setting in \cite{ap11a}.
-We will do so by studying how the growth of the two quantities, $\Ecal(\ebb[u^{K,N}_n])$ and $\ebb(\Ecal[u^{K,N}_n])$ introduced in Section \ref{sec:sample}, is affected by the stochastic excitation as a function of the initial enstrophy $\Ecal_0 = \frac{1}{2} \int_0^1 |\partial_x g(x)|^2 \, dx$.
-Unless indicated otherwise, we will consider a time interval of length $T=1$ and will solve system \eqref{eq:burgers} subject to {\em optimal} initial condition $\tg0$ which is designed to produce the largest possible growth of enstrophy at time $T$ for all initial data in $H^1_p$ with enstrophy $\Ecal_0$.
+More specifically, we will address the question formulated in Introduction, namely, whether or not the presence of noise can {change} the maximum growth of enstrophy {observed} in the deterministic setting in \cite{ap11a}.
+We will do so by studying how the growth of the two quantities, $\Ecal(\ebb[{u}])$ and $\ebb[\Ecal({u})]$ introduced in Section \ref{sec:numer}, is affected by the stochastic excitation as a function of the initial enstrophy $\Ecal_0 = \frac{1}{2} \int_0^1 |\partial_x g(x)|^2 \, dx$. {Given time intervals of different length $T$, we} will solve system \eqref{eq:burgers} subject to {\em optimal} initial condition $\tg0$ which is designed to produce the largest possible growth of enstrophy at time $T$ for all initial data in $H^1_p$ with enstrophy $\Ecal_0$.
 The procedure for obtaining such optimal initial data is discussed in \cite{ap11a} and the optimal initial conditions corresponding to $\Ecal_0 = 10$ and different time windows $T$ are shown in Figure \ref{fig:g}.
-We see in this figure that, as $T$ increases, the form of the optimal initial data changes from a ``shock wave'' to a ``{rarefaction} wave''.
+We see in this figure that, as $T$ increases, the form of the optimal initial data changes from a ``shock wave'' to a ``{rarefaction} wave''. {We remark that the optimal initial data $\tg0$ was obtained in the deterministic setting and, as such, might not produce optimal enstrophy growth in the presence of stochastic forcing.
+To probe such possibility, we also conducted tests with other initial conditions in the form $g(x) = A \sin(2\pi k x)$, where $k=1,2,\dots$ and $A \in \rbb$ was chosen to satisfy the condition $\E(g) = \E_0$.
+We note that for different values of $k$ such initial conditions represent mutually orthogonal ``directions'' in the space $H_p^1(0,1)$.
+However, in all such cases the observed growth of $\Ecal(\ebb[{u}])$ and $\ebb[\Ecal({u})]$ was always inferior to the growth obtained with the initial data $\tg0$, hence these results are not reported here.}

-In our numerical solution of the stochastic Burgers equation, cf.~\eqref{eq:siem2}, we used the following values of the discretization parameters: {$K=341=\lfloor\frac{1024}{3}\rfloor$} dealiased complex Fourier modes (corresponding to $M = 1024$ grid points in the physical space), $N=20,000$ time steps and $S = 1000$ Monte Carlo samples.
-The convergence of our numerical procedure was verified and the indicated values of the numerical parameters represent a reasonable trade-off between accuracy and the computational cost.
 In the subsections below we first recall some properties of the extreme enstrophy growth in the deterministic setting and then discuss the effect of the noise on the enstrophy growth over time and globally as a function of $\Ecal_0$.